Reviews and Commentaries for Ghost in the Machine

 You now know a great deal more about this album than most of the audiophiles expressing their opinions on audiophile forums.

 You conducted a shootout, something most of them can’t be bothered to do.

 You should not be surprised about muddy bass on half-speed mastered records, they all have it.

 And tamped down?
 Tell me about it.
 Compressed and lifeless are two qualities the audiophile record can be guaranteed to deliver.
 How these companies get away with producing one shitty remaster after another is beyond me.
 They’ve been making this junk for more than forty years and they’re still making it.

-Welcome to the upside down world of the modern audiophile record.
+Welcome to the upside-down world of the modern audiophile record.
 The worse they sound, the more audiophiles seem to like them.

-Try this experiment: Take four or five UK pressings, clean them up and then compare them to any of the ones you played — the sound would be night and day better.
+Try this experiment: Take four or five UK pressings, clean them up and then compare them to any of the ones you played — the sound should be night and day better.
 And, after doing that shootout, one of the four or five would be a truly Hot Stamper pressing.